Egypt's Sisi approves anti-terrorism law creating special courts

 Sisi had promised a tougher legal system in July after a car bomb attack in Cairo that killed the chief public prosecutor, the highest ranking state official to be killed in years.

-The law allows for the establishment of special courts that the government says will process terrorism cases faster because they won't be bogged down with other criminal cases.
-It was not known whether trials would be open or closed to the public.
+The law, as reported by state media, said special courts would "fast-track" terrorism cases but gave no further detail, such as whether trials would be open or closed to the public.

 Forming or leading a group deemed a "terrorist entity" by the government will be punishable by death or life in prison under the new law, and membership in such a group will carry up to 10 years in jail.